-Here are my top 10 expert tips to help you enjoy the Thanksgiving and Christmas shopping experiences, without losing your privacy and identity or putting your children’s safety at risk.
+Now is the most important time to understand the latest threats and to be vigilant.
+This is your chance to help halt hackers on the holidays.
+With that said, here are my top 10 expert tips to help you enjoy the Thanksgiving and Christmas shopping experiences without losing your privacy and identity or putting your children’s safety at risk.

 1. Understand Email Security Basics

 In an email phishing attack, you’ll receive a hyperlink that, if you click it, installs malware.
-Or there will be an attachment with a name you think you can trust, but if you try to open the attachment, you will also get infected.
+Or there’ll be an attachment with a name you think you can trust, but if you try to open the attachment, you’ll also get infected.

-Don’t trust any hyperlinks or attachments in emails unless you are 100 percent certain you can trust the source.
+Don’t trust any hyperlinks or attachments in emails unless you’re 100 percent certain you can trust the source.

 2. Learn to Guard Against Even More Sophisticated Spear Phishing Attacks

 Every day, there’s a cybercriminal somewhere in the world looking to gain access to your identity and credit.
-They are getting smarter and they are using even more sophisticated techniques to send emails and SMS messages that look really good—like they came from someone you trust.
+They’re getting smarter and they’re using even more sophisticated techniques to send emails and SMS messages that look really good—like they came from someone you trust.
 It will usually have a link or attachment that leads to a malware infection.